-The East Walker property consists of 22 claims (199 hectares) and is located in Lyon County, west of Hawthorne.
-A 2% NSR is payable to the underlying owner of the property from production from some claims on the property.
+The East Walker property is located in Lyon County, west of Hawthorne.
+A 2% NSR is payable to a previous owner of the property from production from some claims on the property.

-As of March 31, 2015, the Company had allocated \$7,500 as the acquisition costs to this property.
+As of June 30, 2015, the Company had spent \$8,243 on advancing this property.